 What brings life to your class?
 What satisfies your school requirements?
 What do you love to do?
 What is realistic?

 As you research, ask two questions about any method/strategy/activity:

 2) Does it efficiently support growth in proficiency?

 Activities that answer “YES” should be the meat of your day.

 Under that criteria, I dropped a lot of traditional work: out-of-context vocab lists, isolated grammar drills, projects that looked pretty but didn’t result in proficiency growth, etc. (Caveat: Some of you have requirements to teach explicit grammar, or a certain way.
-I still do a teensy bit of grammar.
-But it doesn’t support 1 or 2, so I work hard to keep it to a minimum.)
+Obviously, work with your standards.)

 It’s important to note that Comprehensible Input is not a strategy or method.
-CI is more of a definition: messages that students understand.
+CI is a thing: messages that students understand.
 Through CI, our students acquire language.

-Here’s the thing: there are different ways of providing CI.
+There are different ways of providing CI.
 Even a grammar textbook will incorporate a tiny amount of CI.
 El libro es grande.
-It’s just normally limited, out of context, and woefully dry.
+It’s just usually limited, out of context, and kinda dry.

-When I started to calling myself a “CI Teacher,” it really meant: I believe that students acquire language through CI.
-Therefore, I now employ strategies that maximize exposure to quality CI.
-(Spoiler alert: my favorites are TPRS®, MovieTalk, authentic music, and novels.)
+When I started to calling myself a “CI Teacher,” it really meant: I believe that students acquire language through comprehensible input.
+Therefore, I now employ strategies that maximize exposure to quality CI (my favorites are TPRS®, MovieTalk, authentic music, and novels.)